Fadhel-Ab/Flutter-practice/Expense Manager App/ReadMe.txt

 update: clicking on the existing expense on hompeage will take you to edit expense page to update
 delete: clicking on delete Icon delete the expense

-menu icon will will open side panael with 2 options that will take you to manage categories and tags pages.
+menu icon will open side panael with 2 options that will take you to manage categories and tags pages.